Kansas City Age Discrimination Attorney

 As you get older, you may have found yourself a little wiser, a little more experienced, and hopefully, a little better at your career.
 Unfortunately, some employers in Kansas City and throughout Missouri see age as a “negative” attribute; in fact, some employers make hiring, promoting, benefits, and job termination decisions based on the employee’s age, and this is 100% illegal.

 Under the Missouri Human Rights Act, employees aged between 40 and 70 are protected from employment discrimination based on the individual’s age.
-Therefore, if you or a loved one has been a victim of age discrimination, you can seek help and pursue justice by contacting the Kansas City age discrimination attorneys at Popham Law.
+Therefore, if you or a loved one has been a victim of age discrimination, you can seek help and pursue justice by contacting the Kansas City age discrimination attorneys at The Popham Law Firm.

-At Popham Law, we boast decades of experience helping Kansas City residents with their employment law issues and employment discrimination.
+At The Popham Law Firm, we boast decades of experience helping Kansas City residents with their employment law issues and employment discrimination.
 We have a wide network of resources and industry-leading litigation strategies to help give your claims a strong voice, and our goal is to hold the responsible individual(s) accountable and achieve justice for you.

 Age Discrimination as a Federal and State Law